Kris-Sekula/Hyperflex-API/README.md

    ```
    sudo vim /etc/prometheus/prometheus.yml
    ```
    **Note:** watch out for formatting this is YAML, no TABs allowed, use two spaces instead.
-The second 'localhost' below      tells prometheus to make a call http://localhost:8082/hx_metrics to fetch the data every one minute, the data is provided the python script running on prometheus server.
+The second 'localhost' below      tells prometheus to make a call to http://localhost:8082/hx_metrics and fetch the data every one minute, the url is served by the python script running on the prometheus server.

    ```yaml
    global: